lucasmaffazioli/interactions_tracker/README.md

-Script para renomear de approaches para interaction
+Script para renomear de interactions para interaction
-- Approaches to Interactions
+- Interactions to Interactions
-- approaches to interactions
+- interactions to interactions
-- Approach to Interaction
+- Interaction to Interaction
-- approach to interaction
+- interaction to interaction